diegoguzman-dev/addScrollClass/README.md

 addScrollClass().init()
 ```
-By default addScrollClass will use `.-scroll-down` and `.-scroll-up` you can change this using an options object:
+By default addScrollClass will use `.-scroll-down` and `.-scroll-up` you can change this by using an options object:

 ```
 const opts = {